Tax rates and allowances

 Excise duty is paid on tobacco, alcohol, petrol and air travel, at different rates for different categories (unleaded petrol has a lower rate than standard diesel, for example).

 Inheritance tax (IHT)

-The new main-residence nil-rate band, which gives extra allowance to those passing the family home to their children, does not begin until April 2017 (although unused main-residence nil-rate band can be claimed from April 2017 onwards on behalf of spouses who die during 2016, to a maximum ceiling of £100,000).
+The new main-residence nil-rate band, which gives extra allowance to those passing the family home to their children, begins on 6 April 2017.

 Inheritance tax may also be due on some gifts (mainly to trusts) that you make during your lifetime, depending on the overall value of your estate.
 Gifts to charity that amount to 10% or more of the total estate can reduce the rate of IHT due on the remainder from 40% to 36%

 Capital gains tax

 Capital gains tax is paid on the profit you make on any possessions or investments you sell, or the increase in value from the date you acquired the assets if you give them away, unless these are exempt.

 For example, your main home or personal assets with a value of less than £6,000, or if the gain is less than £11,300 in total during 2017-2018.